thanhdinhbao/MIT-Project/README.md

 - Please ensure a good internet connectivity
 - `whisper` model can be downloaded from HuggingFace: https://huggingface.co/openai/whisper-large-v3/tree/main

-After downloading the model to local machine, copy the whole folder and put it into the following path: `.\MoneyPrinterTurbo\models`
+After downloading the model to local machine, copy the whole folder and put it into the following path: `.\MIT-Project\models`

-This is what the final path should look like: `.\MoneyPrinterTurbo\models\whisper-large-v3`
+This is what the final path should look like: `.\MIT-Project\models\whisper-large-v3`

 ```
-MoneyPrinterTurbo
+MIT-Project
   ├─models
   │   └─whisper-large-v3
   │          config.json